 Is Permission Required?

-Advice on planning permission is available on the Government's website
+Advice on whether or not you require planning permission is available on the Planning Portal:

 Guide to Extending your Home e-book

 In partnership with LABC Publishing, West Somerset, Taunton Deane and Sedgemoor Councils Building Control, have created a Guide to extending your home e-book, which contains useful information on what extension projects need Building Regulations and how to apply for it.